grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "The ballast!"
 Yelled Percy.
 She stepped to the tank control panel and flipped switches and spun open a selection of the dozen of small valve control wheels in front of her.
 There was a hiss of air from deep in the boat as the high pressure system blew water out of some of the trim tanks.
 The boat came back to almost completely level.
 Percy continued to work the tank ballast panel, putting air back into the main ballast.

-The depth guage came to a slow stop at 263 meters.
+The depth gauge came to a slow stop at 263 meters.

-Hemi climed up from sonar.
+Hemi claimed up from sonar.
 He looked at the depth.
 "New record?"
 He asked as his eyes found Percy's.

 "Nope.
-But a close second.
+But a close fucking second.
 I had her down to 267 once."
-As if to remind Percy of the stress it was currently bearing the _Prospect_ let a long slow groan rise from the guts of the boat.
+As if to remind Percy of the stress it was currently bearing the _Prospect_ let a another slow groan rise from the guts of the boat.
 "My poor girl."
 Said Percy.
-"Sorry baby, we'll take some of the weight off soon."
+"Sorry baby, we'll take some of the fucking weight off soon."

-2k; 86k
+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "What happened back there?"
 Asked Owen.
 "I thought we were going to hit the bottom for sure."